-Naya Rivera’s Little Sister Nickayla Shares A Heartbreaking Tribute, ‘I’ll Love You For Eternity’
+Naya Rivera’s Little Sister, Nickayla, Shares A Heartbreaking Tribute, ‘I’ll Love You For Eternity’

-Nickayla Rivera is the 25 year old younger sister of late Glee actress Naya Rivera.
-Nickayla took to Instagram on Saturday, July 25 to share a heartbreaking tribute to Naya, who passed away earlier this month in a tragic accident.
+Nickayla Rivera is the 25-year-old younger sister of late Glee actress Naya Rivera.
+Nickayla took to Instagram on Saturday, July 25, to share a heartbreaking tribute to Naya, who passed away earlier this month in a tragic accident.
 Nickayla expressed her affection for her sister in a beautifully written caption, according to Billboard.

-Nickayla shared an adorable black and white snapshot taken of her and her sister when they were younger and she was still a child.
-Naya wrapped her arm around her little sister’s shoulder while Nickayla kissed her on the cheek.
+Nickayla shared an adorable black-and-white snapshot taken of her and Naya when they were younger and she was still a child.
+Naya had her arm wrapped around her little sister’s shoulder while Nickayla kissed her on the cheek.

-She started out the caption by expressing her deep bond with her sister even after her death.
+She started out the caption by expressing her deep bond with her sister, even after her death.
 She noted that Naya was like her other half and it was not until she passed away that she truly saw how much they had in common, she explained.

 “Sister, there are no words to describe my love for you.
 Side by side or miles apart, our connection is infinite.
 Our bond is unbreakable.
 We were complete opposites, yet simultaneously the same.
 The yin to my yang.
 I never knew that by losing you, I would find so much of you in myself.”